Housing & Grants Division

-In order to protect and promote the public health, safety, and welfare of the residents, the City Council establishes a Housing, Homelessness, and Human Relations Commission ("Commission") to provide for the planning, expansion, maintenance, conservation, and rehabilitation of Evanston's housing stock.
+In order to protect and promote the public health, safety, and welfare of the residents, the City Council establishes a Housing, Homelessness, and Human Relations Commission ("Commission") to provide for the planning, expansion, maintenance, conservation and rehabilitation of Evanston's housing stock.
 The Commission shall also work to maintain and expand affordable housing for Evanston's low, moderate, and middle income residents.
-The Commission will be responsive to needs for change in housing-related matters to the end of maintaining a diverse residential environment and to conserve property values within the community and to combat homelessness.
+The Commission will be responsive to needs for change in housing related matters to the end of maintaining a diverse residential environment and to conserve property values within the community and to combat homelessness.
 The Commission will provide recommendations on funding and policies to carry out City Council priorities related to housing and homelessness.